robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 :option:`--xunit (-x)` is used explicitly.
 This option requires a path to the generated xUnit file, relatively to the `output directory`_, as a value.

-Because xUnit reports do not have the concept of `non-critical tests`__, all tests in an xUnit report will be marked either passed or failed, with no distinction between critical and non-critical tests.
-If this is a problem, :option:`--xunitskipnoncritical` option can be used to mark non-critical tests as skipped.
-Skipped tests will get a message containing the actual status and possible message of the test case in a format like `FAIL: Error message`.

 __ http://en.wikipedia.org/wiki/XUnit
 __ http://jenkins-ci.org
 __ https://wiki.jenkins-ci.org/display/JENKINS/Robot+Framework+Plugin
-__ `Setting criticality`_

 Debug file
 ~~~~~~~~~~